klowe27/intentional-money/README.md

 * Component structure:

 <img src="src/components/assets/images/structure.png" width="600" title="Component Structure">
-* Franz, I didn't use a separate repo for planning.
-I included my plan and static site all within this repository.

 ## Setup/Installation Requirements

 * Clone this project with `git clone https://github.com/klowe27/intentional-money`
 * Run `npm install` to install dependencies
 * To run this project locally, you must first create a Firebase account.
-Create a firebaseConfig.js file stored in in the root directly, and add your account credentials like this:
+Create a firebaseConfig.js file stored in in the root directory, and add your account credentials like this:
   ```
   export const firebaseConfig = {
     apiKey: "FIREBASE-API-KEY",